waldowred5/GeoSense/README.md

 ### Known Issues:
 - When selecting some datastreams, 2 separate queries are made instead of 1.
 Requires investigation...
+- Sorting observations by date is not working as expected.
+Requires investigation...

 ### Features:
 - Display a list of features of interest (filtered to exclude features without datastreams)